maldworth/gphoto2pp/EXAMPLES.md

 | Button  | -      |
 | Date    | time_t |

 For example, the battery level indicator is a read only **Text** widget.
-The name is 'batterylevel', but the full name is '/main/status/batterylevel'.
-This represents the tree path taken to get to the batterylevel, and 'main' would be a **window** widget, and 'status' is a **section** widget.
-Although the setValue method is accessible for all widgets, attempt to set a value to the 'batterylevel' widget would result in a gphoto2_exception.
+The name is *batterylevel*, but the full name is */main/status/batterylevel*.
+This represents the tree path taken to get to the batterylevel, and *main* would be a **window** widget, and *status* is a **section** widget.
+Although the setValue method is accessible for all widgets, attempt to set a value to the *batterylevel* widget would result in a gphoto2_exception.

 Example 6
 ---------